-But if you don’t understand the terminology, you could end up with the wrong cover.
-That’s why we’ve put together a glossary of common home insurance terms, so you need never be confused again.
+If you don’t understand the terminology in your home insurance policy, you could end up with the wrong cover.
+That’s why we’ve put together a glossary of common home insurance terms for you to get your head around.

 Accidental damage is any sudden, unintentional damage.
 For example, you might spill red wine on a carpet.
 You can buy accidental damage cover for either your buildings, your contents, or both.
 It’s usually an optional extra, though it might be included on some policies.

 Additional policies you may wish to add to your insurance to offer extra protection, like accidental damage cover for example.

 Suitable accommodation provided by the insurer if you cannot live in your own home because of an insured event, such as a fire.

 If you pay for your insurance monthly, rather than in a lump sum, you’ll often be charged interest, expressed as an APR.